drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

 2. Click the __Start a Free Trial__ button and name your instance `my-free-instance`.
 Select any region you like from the configuration dropdown.
 If you aren't sure what region to select, choose `us-east5 (Columbus)` and then click __Create Free Trial Instance__.

-__Note:__ If your are prompted to run the turotial, click the __Close__ button.
+__Note:__ If your are prompted to run the tutortial, click the __Close__ button.

 3. Wait for the instance to be created, then you should be redirected to the __Instance Overview__ page.
 Click the __Create Database__ button, you may need to scroll to the bottom to find it.
 Name your database `my-database`, choose __Google Standard SQL__, then scroll down and click the __Create__ button.

-4. It should bring you to the details of the database and show you an overview and allow you to create a schema.
-If instead it stays on the Overview screen, you will see your database listed so you can click on it to go to its details page.
+4. It should bring you to the details of the database, show you an overview, and allow you to create a schema.
+If instead it stays on the Overview screen, you will see your database listed so you can click it to go to its details page.

 5. Click the __Create Schema__ button at the top of the page.